sbozich/sbozich.github.io/_tabs/about.md

 I almost enrolled the PhD studies but due to the lack of time and pursuit of other interests cancelled it.
 Here is a <a href="https://sbozich.github.io/assets/about/06LetterofRecommendationWilliamParrott.pdf" target="_blank">Letter of recommendation</a> issued to that purpose.

 ## My career
-I was a licenced <a href="https://sbozich.github.io/assets/about/11broker.pdf" target="_blank">stock broker</a>, an <a href="https://sbozich.github.io/assets/about/07BEFfund.pdf" target="_blank">investment consultant</a>, and a personal manager and recruiter specialized in Germany's labour market.
+I was a licensed <a href="https://sbozich.github.io/assets/about/11broker.pdf" target="_blank">stock broker</a>, an <a href="https://sbozich.github.io/assets/about/07BEFfund.pdf" target="_blank">investment consultant</a>, and a personal manager and recruiter specialized in Germany's labour market.

 I speak good <a href="https://sbozich.github.io/assets/about/08CambridgeC1.pdf" target="_blank">English</a> and <a href="https://sbozich.github.io/assets/about/09GoetheC1.pdf" target="_blank">German</a>, while my native language is Serbo-Croatian.